iimanii/mongoman/README.md

 ```

 #### Supported types
-Not all fields can be serialized into mongodb, the following are the ones guaranteed to work
+Not all fields are automatically serialized into mongodb, the following are the ones guaranteed to work

 - All primitive types (int, byte, float, ...)
 - All primitive type arrays (int[], byte[], float[], ....)